Skip Navigation Links

 Members – All NIH Civil Service employees

-To become a recipient, a member must be affected by a personal or family medical (1) emergency, be projected to result in a non-pay status for at least 24 hours, and submit a complete application package within 30 calendar days of the termination of the medical emergency.
+To become a recipient, a member must be affected by a personal or family medical (1) emergency, be projected to result in absence from duty for at least 24 hours without available paid leave due to the medical emergency, and submit a complete application package within 30 calendar days of the termination of the medical emergency.

-RECORD KEEPING REQUIREMENTS Approved leave-requesting vehicle; current NIH timekeeping system; manual log, simple & developed locally, to record receipt and amount of donated leave used each pay period, record additions of donated leave received, provide information on recipients leave balance to be restored to donors if not needed.
-Timekeeper makes normal leave and LWOP entries in current NIH timekeeping system.
-Timekeeper keeps track of number of hours so amount used does not exceed limit 104 hours SL.
-Makes normal sick leave entries via current NIH timekeeping system.
-The number of Leave Bank Members for each leave year; the number of applications approved for medical emergencies affecting employees and the number of applications approved for medical emergencies affecting employee family members (1); the grade or pay level of each Leave Contributor and the total amount of leave he/she contributed to the Leave Bank; the grade or pay level and gender of each Leave Recipient; the total amount of leave requested, supported by the medical emergency, approved, and used by each applicant; and any additional information requested by OPM or the Benefits and Payroll Liaison Branch, Workforce Relations Division, Office of Human Resources at the NIH.
+Record-Keeping Requirements The number of Leave Bank Members for each leave year; the number of applications approved for medical emergencies affecting employees and the number of applications approved for medical emergencies affecting employee family members (1); the grade or pay level of each Leave Contributor and the total amount of leave they contributed to the Leave Bank; the grade or pay level and gender of each Leave Recipient; the total amount of leave requested, supported by the medical emergency, approved, and used by each applicant; and any additional information requested by OPM or the Leave, Payroll, and Workforce Support Branch, Workforce Relations Division, Office of Human Resources at the NIH.
+Current NIH timekeeping system; manual log, simple & developed locally, to record receipt and amount of donated leave used each pay period, record additions of donated leave received, provide information on recipients’ leave balance to be restored to donors if not needed.

-2. Family member is defined as spouse; son or daughter; or parent of employee.
+2. Family member for the purposes of FMLA is defined as spouse; son or daughter; or parent of employee.
 The term spouse applies to a partner in any legally recognized marriage regardless of the employee’s state of residence, as well as common law marriage in states where such marriages are recognized.
-The term son or daughter means a biological, adopted, or foster child; a step child; a legal ward; or a child of a person standing in loco parentis who is:
+The term son or daughter means a biological, adopted, or foster child; a stepchild; a legal ward; or a child of a person standing in loco parentis who is:

 1. Under 18 years of age or